 Ships which may be adrift for planned maintenance (e.g. change of filters).

-Distribution of Incident Reports
+Distribution of Incident Reports to Member States

 Conditions for distributing Incident Reports

-In accordance with Article 16.2 of Directive 2002/59/EC as amended, reports on incidents or accidents which may affect maritime safety or the environment, should be “distributed” to “Member States located along the planned route of the ship.”
+In accordance with Article 16.2 of the VTMIS Directive, reports on incidents or accidents which may affect maritime safety or the environment, should be “distributed” to “Member States located along the planned route of the ship.”
 The SSN Group agreed that “the ship” must:

 be underway;